google-gemini/generative-ai-android/DEVELOPING.md

 To locally publish the m2 repo:

-`./gradlew generativeai:publishToMavenLocal`
+`./gradlew publishToMavenLocal`

 To generate a releasable m2 repo:

-`./gradlew generativeai:publishAllPublicationsToMavenRepository`
+`./gradlew publishAllPublicationsToMavenRepository`

-The m2 repo will be in `generativeai/m2`.
+The m2 repo will be in `/m2`.

-To generate Dokka:
+To generate Dokka for the generativeai project:

 `./gradlew generativeai:dokkaHtml`